-How to estimate roofing shingles
+How to calculate roof shingles

 Step-by-step: roofing math